AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-5/10/page02.md

       ![](../images/N10c13.png)

 ### Task 4: Train the Model

+In this task, you will train a linear regression model using the training data and evaluate its performance.
+You’ll add components like Train Model, Score Model, and Evaluate Model to complete and assess your ML pipeline.

 1. Switch to the **Component** tab in the left panel **(1)** and search for **Linear Regression (2).** Drag that component onto the canvas **(3)**.